For Undergraduate Students (Faculty/Graduate Student/Postdoc/Industry and other Research Mentors should go here)

 - Conduct research 5-10 hours per week assisting a faculty member, Ph.D. student, or company.
 See last year's UROP projects here

-- Meet bi-monthly with a UROP Student Leader and fellow UROP students; receive personalized guidance about research and campus resources
+- Meet twice a month with a UROP Student Leader and fellow UROP students; receive personalized guidance about research and campus resources

 - Present at the annual undergraduate research symposium.

 Students' participation in UROP consists of three, interconnected components.
 By clicking on each of the individual components below, future UROP participants can learn more about each of the program's modules.